The history of the Key West Resort & Casino Chip

-Early casino chips from the Aladdin, Caesar's Palace, The Flamingo, the Sands, the Stardust and the Sahara, Las Vegas, (pictured, above) were all made with the same molds, recipe and formula which, more recently, pressed out our latest batch of Key West chips.
+Early casino chips from the Aladdin, Caesar's Palace, The Flamingo, the Sands, the Stardust and the Sahara, Las Vegas, (pictured, above) were all made with the H mold using the same mold, recipe and formula which, more recently, pressed out our latest batch of Key West chips.
 Key West chips are pressed on the "H" mold, two steel plates engraved with the chip design and pictured in the left column.
 Only one mold has ever existed, and it has been used to make every chip that carries the H mold design.
 The photo at left is believed to be the only known photo of the compression molding machines at work to be released to the public.

 In the 1970s and 80s, several casino chip manufacturers changed names or owners, leaving only ASM and two competitors producing real casino chips in North America.

-The creation of Key West chips
+The creation of Key West chip inlay design

 ASM placed the H mold back into production in 2004.
 Enter Apache Poker Chips, a Las Vegas retailer of fine casino chips and historic collector chips.
 The company wanted to create a classic, 1950s-style casino chip, authentic in every detail, to offer for sale to a growing number of home poker players.
 They enlisted the help of John Faulhaber of J5 Design, and Greg Cagle, the creative force behind the most successful line of home poker chips, the Paulson Pharaoh chips.
 The design team selected the name "Key West," as there was no "Key West Resort & Casino" in Las Vegas or anywhere else at the time.
 For this reason, the Key West is classified a "fantasy casino chip" in the collector world -- a real chip from a casino that never existed or opened.